miguelglezb/CE_analysis/docs/api.md

 ## Separation module

-[Separation](../src/separation.py) module calculates orbital separation of the sink particles for each moment in the simulation
+Calculates orbital separation of the sink particles for each moment in the simulation

 `sep_t(dumpfile_list, progress=False)`